THE MONTH OF GREEN, THE POWER MONTH

 With the transition from the gentle pink blossoms of April, the colour of nature intensifies.

 More earthly energy is around us.

-In Japan, the 5 May is a national holiday, TANGO-NO-SEKKU 端午の節句, the boys' day, officially called children's day.
+In Japan, the 5 May is a national holiday, TANGO-NO-SEKKU 端午の節句, the boys' day, officially called Children’s day.
 With our traditional ritual and ceremony, we wish for the prosperity and strength of the boy in the family.
-In March we celebrated MOMO-NO-SEKKU 桃の節句, the girls' day, the HINA festival with the divine feminine energy.
+In March we celebrated MOMO-NO-SEKKU 桃の節句, the girls' day, the HINA festival with divine feminine energy.
 This is the month for boys, with the divine masculine energy, as nature deepens the colour of green.

 At home, we display YOROI-KABUTO (the miniature Samurai armour, as in the photo above) and put KOI-NOBORI 鯉のぼり carp fish-shaped flags outside of the house and let them swim with the wind.
 KOI, the carp fish are known as spirited fish and they have the strength to swim up against the stream and even the waterfall.
-KOI, carp fish, is a symbol of "courage", "strength" and "determination" to overcome any obstacles.
+KOI, the carp fish, is a symbol of "courage", "strength" and "determination" to overcome any obstacles.

 Throughout Japan at the beginning of May, we also see them as well and the whole nation is embraced with this collective energy of strength and prosperity.

 This month, masculine energy is abundant, the energy of expansion, prosperity, and manifestation.

 This is the month that brings clarity to our life.